Effective gravity and effective quantum equations in a system inspired by walking droplets experiments: Introduction

-The latter toy system consists of ($i$) an elastic medium, which carries transverse waves governed by a Klein-Gordon-like equation, and ($ii$) one high elastic medium density, considered as a point of mass $m_0$ and called concretion.
-This system is wave monistic and, also, invariant by the Lorentz-Poincaré transformation specific to the elastic medium (in particular to the propagation speed of waves).
+This macroscopic toy system consists of ($i$) an elastic medium, which carries transverse waves governed by a Klein-Gordon-like equation, and ($ii$) one high elastic medium density, considered as a point of mass $m_0$, called concretion~\footnote{The latter idea came from a comment of Poincaré according to whom matter could be considered as aether's hole -- {\it ``[...] si bien que l'on pourrait dire~: il n'y a pas de matière, il n'y a que des trous dans l'éther''}~\cite{poincare_meca-nouvelle} and commented in~\cite{pierseaux_RR}.}.
+This system is invariant by Lorentz-Poincaré transformations specific to the elastic medium (where the velocity of surface waves plays the role of the speed of light in special relativity).
 This approach was very encouraging.
-For instance it has been found: a strictly equivalent free Schrödinger equation; a covariant guidance formula (which leads to the equivalent de Broglie-Bohm guidance formula in the low-velocity approximation); the energy and momentum of the `particle' concretion have a direct counterpart in special relativity (only valid when the concretion is in its reference state) as well as in quantum mechanics with the ones commonly attributed to the so-called quantum system.
+For instance it has been found: ($i$) a strictly analogous free Schrödinger equation; ($ii$) a covariant guidance formula (which leads to the effective de Broglie-Bohm guidance formula in the low-velocity approximation); and ($iii$) the energy and momentum of the `particle' concretion have a direct counterpart in special relativity as well as in quantum mechanics.
 However these results only concern the special case without external potential.
-It is then natural to wonder if these results hold in presence of an external potential.
-The aim of this study is to answer this question.\\
+It is then natural to wonder how an external potential in this system could be generated and, afterward, whether previous results hold in presence of an external potential.
+The aim of this study is to answer these questions.

+The paper is organized as follows.
+In Section~\ref{s1} we present the macroscopic toy system studied in this paper, which is a direct continuation of the one in~\cite{conc} apart from non-uniform {\it pulsation of the medium} (PM).
+An effective Schrödinger equation with external potential is obtained -- provided that some conditions and approximations are fulfilled -- with an external potential.
+Nevertheless this formulation results in a contradiction in the system, in particular for the behavior of the `particle' concretion.
+To overcome this contradiction, we develop a general covariant formulation of a system in Section~\ref{sacc}.
+(Almost all calculations are actually performed under the limit of an effective Newtonian metric.)
+This formulation allows us to solve the contradiction encountered in Section~\ref{s1} for a system with non-uniform PM.
+Finally, we study the free-fall example and an effective harmonic potential.